What has happened at Sherborne Wharf?

 -

-The litter boat will begin collecting waste in the week commencing June 1 and will continue for four weeks.
+The litter boat will begin collecting waste in the week commencing June 1 and will continue until the end of July.
 Please leave these items under the bridge, in the location marked with the red dot below, for collection.